AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 When using this method with an index (e.g. **DoubleStochastics**(...)\[**int** barsAgo\] or **DoubleStochastics**(...).K\[**int** barsAgo\]), the value of the indicator will be issued for the referenced bar.

 ### Parameters
-input Input data series for the indicator
+inSeries Input data series for the indicator

 period Number of bars included in the calculations (default: 10)

-mode Method of calculation, possible inputs are Blau, Blau2, Bressert
+mode Method of calculation, possible inSeries are Blau, Blau2, Bressert

 EMA-Period1 Periods for the EMA